mozilla-it/remote_syslog2/README.md

 `pip3 install doit` will install the required python3 commandline tool.

+## doit list

+This command is a built-in with doit and will list every task in the dodo.py file.
+Currently that is everything that is everything listed below.

 ## doit login

 Running this command will login to the AWS ECR Docker repository.
 This